martinvonz/jj/docs/config.md

 These are the config settings available to jj/Jujutsu.

 The config settings are located at `~/.jjconfig.toml`.
+Less common ways to specify `jj` config settings are discussed in a later section.

-See the [TOML site](https://toml.io/en/) for more on syntax, but one thing to remember is that anything under a heading can be dotted e.g. `user.name = "YOUR NAME"` is equivalent to:
+See the [TOML site](https://toml.io/en/) for more on syntax.
+One thing to remember is that anything under a heading can be dotted e.g. `user.name = "YOUR NAME"` is equivalent to:

     [user]
       name = "YOUR NAME"

-Headings only need to be set once in the real config file but Jujutsu favours the dotted style in these instructions, if only because it's easier to write down in an unconfusing way.
+Headings only need to be set once in the real config file but Jujutsu favors the dotted style in these instructions, if only because it's easier to write down in an unconfusing way.
 If you are confident with TOML then use whichever suits you in your config.
+If you mix the styles, put the dotted keys before the first heading.

 The other thing to remember is that the value of a setting (the part to the right of the `=` sign) should be surrounded in quotes if it's a string.